-Following the completion of the tertiary assessment process undertaken in this final phase a detailed briefing will be provided to the Executive Management Team (EMT) outlining the interrogate the outcomes of the process to date and confirm recommendations for Council consideration.
+Following the completion of the tertiary assessment process undertaken in this final phase a detailed briefing will be provided to the Executive Management Team (EMT) outlining and interrogating the outcomes of the process to date and confirm recommendations for Council consideration.

-Given there may be several properties for discussion and consideration in this phase reports will be staged and presented on a "case by case" basis or further Council briefings scheduled if required.
+Given there may be several properties for discussion and consideration in this phase reports will be staged and presented to a Council meeting on a "case by case" basis (unless there is a rationale for presenting reports on related properties together as a package) or further Council briefings scheduled if required.